HongThatCong/yummyPaste/README.md

-# a plugin to able to paste the string formatted binary data into the x64dbg.
+# a plugin to able to paste the string formatted binary/shellcode data into the x64dbg.

 you can use